Skip to content

 CI patternsGitHub Actions templates: build-on-PR, publish-on-tag, matrix tests

-VersioningSemVer, hatch-vcs, SDK compat ranges, compatibility checks
+VersioningSemVer, hatch-vcs, SDK ranges, platform compatibility checks

 DeployingProduction install considerations, isolation tradeoffs, storage volumes